Michael J. Steinbaugh, PhD

 firstname.lastname@example.org | (617) 299‑1384

 Research scientist with 10+ years of experience studying aging, metabolism, and transcription.
-Trained in genetics, computational biology,
+Trained in genetics, bioinformatics, molecular biology, and microbiology.
+Specializing in high-throughput and computational approaches, including the use of next-generation sequencing and genome-wide screening.

-Computational software and programming resources are available at steinbaugh.com.
+Bioinformatics software and tutorials are available at steinbaugh.com.

 - PhD, Cellular and Molecular Biology, University of Michigan (2012)